-- 1 Type your search criteria in the Search field. - 2 Press ENTER, or click the magnifying glass icon.
+- 1 Type your search criteria in the Search field located under the Job Center toolbar icons. - 2 Press Enter, or click the magnifying glass icon (Search icon) to locate the jobs that meet the specified search criteria.

 The search word is not case-sensitive.